 In 1957, he and his brother Bill and friend Bob Lapham vocally backed aspiring artists at Norman Petty’s studio in Clovis, New Mexico.
 Then, as a trio called “The Picks”, the group backed Buddy Holly as the vocal “Crickets” for Brunswick Records.

 He entered the US Army Corps of Engineers as a 2nd Lieutenant in 1958, as a “six-monther”.
 More music followed his honorable discharge.
 In 1969-1974, The Pickering Brothers recorded at Nashville and Houston.
-In fact, John’s music career, beginning at age 5, now spans more than 60 years.
+In fact, John’s music career, beginning at age 5, spanned more than 73 years.
 It includes The Pickering Family Quartet; The Plainsmen Quartet; The Happy Rhythm Boys; Lawrence Ivy’s soloist; church soloist, quartets and choir director; The Pickering Brothers (Nashville’s Stop Records and Houston’s Daffan and Stoneway Records).

 John established “Buddy Holly & The Picks”, overdubbing additional Holly solos in 1984.
 These were released on John’s Pick Records (owned by Pickering Enterprises, Inc.) Pick Records licenses “Buddy Holly & The Picks” recordings worldwide and has released LPs, cassettes and CDs of the material in the USA.